What Is Interval Pin Scheduling?

 📝 Note: Locked Pins are not affected by Pin Spacing rules.
 Only unlocked Pins can be shifted.

-Our recommendation: A 7-day spacing rule is a solid default for most accounts.
+Our recommendation: While there is no default pin spacing interval, setting a 7-day spacing rule is a solid choice for most accounts.
 It keeps your content varied, avoids over-pinning the same link, and aligns with Pinterest's best practices.

 Best Practices for Interval Pinning